GoobyFRS/GoobyDDNS-Windows/README.md

 # GoobyDDNS-Windows

 GoobyDDNS Client for Windows.
+It's like the NoIP DUC but for your own domain and with Akamai / Linode Name Servers. __I'll add multi-platform support at 10 Stars__

-## Pre-Reqs
+## You'll Need

-- Your own domain name.
-- Your domain pointed to Akamai DNS Name Servers.
-- Akamai Cloud account.

-### Data from Akamai

 - Linode API/PAT Key with Domain R/W Access
 - Linode-CLI Domain Record ID
-- Linode-CLU Subdomain Record ID
+- Linode-CLI Subdomain Record ID

 ### Build Process